 From students to professors to staff, slices of life at Wofford and beyond are contained in these blogs.
 More than just simple online journals, the blogs offer readers the opportunity to interact with the writers by asking questions and making comments.

-INTERNATIONAL PROGRAMS: Wofford students studying abroad in the United Kingdom, Spain, Chile, the Czech Republic, China, and Ecuador will post their observations and impressions of their host culture while reflecting upon their own integration into their new community.
+INTERNATIONAL PROGRAMS: Wofford students studying abroad in countries across the world will post their observations and impressions of their host culture while reflecting upon their own integration into their new community.

-WOFFORD EXPERIENCE: What really goes on during your first year at Wofford?
-Follow these six first-year students as they take you behind the scenes.
+WOFFORD EXPERIENCE: What really goes on during the year at Wofford?
+Follow 6 students as they take you behind the scenes.
 These students will keep you posted as they grow, change and experience everything Wofford has to offer this academic year.
 Return often and get to know them as they record friendships, classes and adventures through words, pictures, music and more.

 FROM THE ARCHIVES: Dr. Phillip Stone, archivist of the college and of the Methodist Church in South Carolina, shares stories, documents, photographs, and artifacts about college, church, and South Carolina history.

 DR. TRACY REVELS: Dr. Revels, professor of history, is an active member of “The Survivors of the Gloria Scott,” a Sherlock Holmes society in Greenville, SC.
 When not reading Sherlock Holmes, Revels is a gifted historian.
 Her book, Grander in Her Daughters, was recognized with the Rembert Patrick Award as the best scholarly book on Florida history published in 2005.

 DR. MARK BYRNES: Dr. Byrnes is an associate professor of history with an “obsessive interest in politics” that he attributes to watching the Watergate hearings as a child.
 In “The Past isn’t Past” he blogs about politics and current events.